lugu/qiloop/doc/NOTES.md

 - `event` message: the payload contains the new value of the signal.

-- `post` message: the payload contains the parameters of the method called.
+- `post` message: the payload contains the list parameters of the method called.

 In order to send a `call` message, one needs to know the prototype of the method to be called.
 Since every method have a different